enhance-dev/enhance.dev/src/views/docs/md/learn/starter-project/api.md

 <my-message></my-message>
 ```

-Refresh your [index page](http://localhost:3333/) in your browser to see your message displayed
+Refresh your local site [http://localhost:3333/](http://localhost:3333/) in your browser to see your message displayed

 ## That's it
 You now know how to pass data to your pages.
 You can start with hard-coded data to get going then progress to storing and retrieving data from your apps database when the need arises.